Naitreey/notes-and-knowledge/cs/python/testing.rst

 - A model factory can be subclassed to a more specific version or modified version.

+- The subclassed Factory will inherit all declarations from its parent, and update them with its own declarations.

 methods
 ^^^^^^^
 - A Factory class's constructor call is the same as calling the factory's